Court clerk: Despite memo, staff not required to campaign

 MOUNT AIRY, N.C.
-(AP) — The clerk of court in one North Carolina county says she never meant to require any of her employees to work for her re-election even though that’s what a leaked memo said.
+(AP) — The clerk of court in one North Carolina county said she never meant to require any of her employees to work for her re-election even though that’s what a leaked memo said.

 After the memo was published, Surry County Clerk of Court Teresa O’Dell told the Mount Airy News that she doesn’t require staff to work for her campaign.
 She acknowledged that the memo “seemed to indicate otherwise” and sent a follow-up note.

-A memo distributed March 27th said employees would be required to campaign for her, including taking vacation time so they weren’t doing political work while on the clock.
+“This job allows you to care for your family and give them the things they need,” the first memo, sent March 27th, read.
+“I’ve been good to all of you in some way.
+Now, I asking you to get excited, to get on board and make this happen for me.
+This is our first campaign together as Democrats and Republicans.
+Communicate with me daily, help me raise some money and follow up with voters. “

-She also told staffers that she wouldn’t be in the office before the primary.
+The memo said employees would be required to campaign for her, including taking vacation time so they weren’t doing political work while on the clock.
+“You will be required to stand at the polls on May 8th for half day.
+Vacation leave will (be) taken.” was the second item on the list.
+The third item said staffers were required to attend a Republican form at a church.

 Most Read Nation & World Stories